Responsible Jewellery Council (RJC) policy

-- torture, cruel, inhuman and degrading treatment;
+- Torture, cruel, inhuman and degrading treatment.

-- forced or compulsory labour;
+- Forced or compulsory labour.

-- the worst forms of child labour;
+- The worst forms of child labour.

-- human rights violations and abuses; or
+- Human rights violations and abuses.

-- war crimes, violations of international humanitarian law, crimes against humanity or genocide.
+- War crimes, violations of international humanitarian law, crimes against humanity or genocide.

 - We will immediately stop engaging with upstream suppliers if we find a reasonable risk that they are committing abuses described in paragraph 4 or are sourcing from, or linked to, any party committing these abuses.

 - Regarding direct or indirect support to non-state armed groups: We will not tolerate direct or indirect support to non-state armed groups, including, but not limited to, procuring gold, silver, platinum group metals, diamonds and coloured gemstones from, making payments to, or otherwise helping or equipping non-state armed groups or their affiliates who illegally: